puppetlabs/puppet-docs/source/pe/2.7/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

+### After Upgrading, Nodes Report a "Not a PE Agent" Error

+When doing the first puppet run after upgrading using the "upgrader" script included in PE tarballs, agents are reporting an error: "<node.name> is not a Puppet Enterprise agent."
+This was caused by a bug in the upgrader that has since been fixed.
+If you downloaded a tarball prior to November 28, 2012, simply download the tarball again to get the fixed upgrader.
+If you prefer, you can download the [latest upgrader module](http://forge.puppetlabs.com/adrien/pe_upgrade/0.4.0-rc1) from the Forge.
+Alternatively, you can fix it by changing `/etc/puppetlabs/facter/facts.d/is_pe.txt`  to contain: `is_pe=true`.

 ### Issues with Compliance UI